Fascia / Joint Health, Nutrition & Well-Being

 “The Plant Paradox: the hidden dangers in healthy foods that cause disease and weight gain.”

-Dr. Gundry provides an explanation for what creates the conditions both authors are resolving through nutrition here.
+Dr. Gundry provides perhaps the clearest explanation for what creates the conditions that these authors are resolving through nutrition here.
 To summarize, the health of your intestines is essential to avoiding chronic low-level inflammation, and a type of protein – lectins (gluten is one well-known example), is directly involved in damaging intestinal health.

 Dr. Gundry – Plant Paradox: